Learning with errors

 Hint LWE

-Hint LWE augments the standard LWE problem with auxiliary “hint” information about the secret .
-Concretely, the adversary receives, in addition to LWE samples , one or more noisy inner products for known hint vectors .
+Hint LWE augments standard LWE with auxiliary “hint” information about the secret — DDRG20.
+The adversary receives, in addition to the LWE challenge, hint pairs for known vectors and small noise .
+Both the LWE samples and the hints share the same secret .

 Hint LWE arises in: